ufidon/ct/mod1/kt.md

 Proof 1:
 ---
+Use RE as the intermediary between NFA and FA,
 - convert the NFA into an RE by state bypass operations
 - construct an FA that accepts the same language as the regular expression